krasanen/lut-full-stack-public/coursework/SDS_learning_diary.md

 if zmengames website will need a registration.
 Maybe just leave it for future usage by just leaving the header component containing the login and registration out of the final page.

+**21.12.2022**
+Finished registration and login functionality.
+Maybe login could be used to provision Z-Pinball game, it has shaders and some other components (texts) which can be provisioned to the game to be used on next start.
+Anyway need to narrow down the scope for the course as ideas seem to rise when new things are learned.
+Next, focus should be on serving laptimes page for Z-Car Racing.